Pharmacy Program

 Students who hold a four-year bachelor degree in a health or STEM field on or before May 2024 are eligible to apply for admission to NDSU’s PharmD program through this pathway.
 This pathway applies your previously earned credits towards meeting the pre-pharmacy course requirements.
 Your NDSU advisor works with you to identify any coursework that still may be needed prior to applying to the program.

-Are you a pharmacy technician who is eligible for pharmacy technician licensure in North Dakota, and are interested in becoming a pharmacist?
+Are you a pharmacy technician who is interested in becoming a pharmacist?
 If so, we assist in identifying the most efficient pathway to meet the NDSU Pharmacy Program’s admission requirements.
 If you completed a pharmacy technician program at a college or university and received academic credit for your program, those credits may count towards meeting our admission requirements.
 Your NDSU advisor works with you to identify any coursework that is still needed prior to applying to the program.

 Differential Tuition